Robbie Keane: Maccabi Tel Aviv

-Ferencvárosi TC
+Ferencváros

 On 6 January 2025, Keane was hired as the next head coach of Ferencváros, replacing Pascal Jansen.
 He debuted with a 2–0 defeat from Eintracht Frankfurt at the Waldstadion in the 2024–25 UEFA Europa League league phase.
-Keane's home debut ended with a 4–3 victory over AZ Alkmaar.
+Keane's home debut ended with a 4–3 victory over AZ.
 Finally, Ferencváros qualified for the knock-out stage.
-On 2 February 2025, his first league match ended with a goalless draw against MTK Budapest FC in the Örökrangadó.
-After a 2–2 draw against Zalaegerszegi TE at the ZTE Arena, Keane's Ferencváros suffered their first defeat in the Nemzeti Bajnokság I on 9 February 2025, when Ferencváros were defeated 1–0 by Puskás Akadémia FC at the Pancho Aréna.
+On 2 February 2025, his first league match ended with a goalless draw against MTK in the Örökrangadó.
+After a 2–2 draw against Zalaegerszegi at the ZTE Arena, Keane's Ferencváros suffered their first defeat in the Nemzeti Bajnokság I on 9 February 2025, when Ferencváros were defeated 1–0 by Puskás Akadémia at the Pancho Aréna.
 Puskás Akadémia also overtook Ferencváros on the table of the 2024–25 Nemzeti Bajnokság I season.
 On 9 March 2025, he secured his first victory in the Nemzeti Bajnokság I by beating Debrecen 1–0 at the Nagyerdei Stadion.
-On 6 April 2025, he managed Ferencváros for the first time during the Ferencvárosi TC–Újpest FC rivalry, also known as Budapest Derby, with a 2–0 victory over Ferencváros' arch-rival.
+On 6 April 2025, he managed Ferencváros for the first time during the Ferencváros-Újpest, also known as Budapest Derby, with a 2–0 victory over Ferencváros' arch-rival.
 On 10 April 2025, his side set a record for home victory of the 2024–25 Nemzeti Bajnokság I season by beating Nyíregyháza Spartacus 7–0 at the Ferencváros Stadion.
 He said in an interview with Nemzeti Sport that he had told to his players "don't stop if they can smell blood".
+After beating Rangers 2–1 at home in the 2025–26 UEFA Europa League season, Ferencváros secured their qualification for the knock-out phase.
+Keane said in an interview, published on Uefa.com that "I love being involved in big nights like this.
+I had this as a player; I get that buzz.
+I love what I do; I love being a manager.
+It’s the next best thing to playing.
+Tonight was special."
+On 17 December 2025, his contract with Ferencváros was renewed.
+The last match of 2025 was won by Ferencváros 1–0 against Diósgyőri at the Diósgyőri Stadion.
+On 26 February 2026 Ferencváros defeated PFC Ludogorets Razgrad 2–0 at home in the second leg of the UEFA Europa League playoff, advancing to the round of 16 with a 3–2 aggregate victory.
+This was the first time since 1975 that Ferencváros won an international match in the spring cup season.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.

 Style of play

-A talented, quick, and agile player, Keane was a versatile forward, capable of playing anywhere along the front line, due to his ability to score and create goals.
-Throughout his career, he was often deployed in creative roles as a second striker, as a winger, or as an attacking midfielder behind the forwards, and as a main striker.
-A technically gifted, intelligent, and hard-working forward, Keane was also renowned for his pace, dribbling skills, and creativity, and also stood out for his leadership throughout his career.
+Keane was renowned for his pace, dribbling skills, and creativity.
 Although he used many goal celebrations throughout his career, Keane's signature goalscoring celebration involved him performing a cartwheel, followed by a forward roll, and subsequently standing up and mimicking gesture of firing pistols with his hands.